 Yes, we adore baked or grilled salmon in foil, but there are also many other healthy salmon recipes that don’t use foil.

-Have you made Grilled Salmon in Foil before?
 If you try this recipe or have other salmon grilling tips, I’d love to hear from you in the comments.

 Grilled Salmon in Foil